RecoFM/amazon-review-preprocessing/README.md

 ## Data Verification

 The project includes a Jupyter notebook (`verify_data.ipynb`) for verifying:
-- Existence of all required files
+- Existence of all required files and directories
 - Data split statistics and integrity
 - Metadata coverage
 - Embeddings dimensions and coverage